Illinois Mesothelioma Lawyer

 According to the Environmental Protection Agency, the Johns Manville Corporation in Waukegan is a Superfund site, a designation that refers to a huge amount of toxic contamination.

-Over 3 million cubic yards of products and wastes were dumped at the site, including products containing asbestos.
+Over 3 million cubic yards of products and waste, including asbestos products, were dumped at the site.
 The most significant health threat at the site was airborne asbestos fibers.

 The site shut down in 1998.
 Since then, investigators found seven locations outside the site’s fenced area contaminated with asbestos.
-One of the areas was cleaned up by the EPA in 2000, and the rest were cleaned up in the following years.
+The EPA cleaned one of the areas in 2000, and the rest were cleaned up in the following years.
 In addition, several wastewater treatment ponds shut down in 2005.
 The clean-up is ongoing.

 Where Else in Illinois Are People Exposed to Asbestos?

-Many older, pre-1980s schools, public buildings, and homes were built using asbestos materials.
-Teachers, administrators, other employees, students, and residents in these buildings run the risk of exposure.
-As the structures get older, the chance of developing mesothelioma cancer grows higher.
+Many old pre-1980s schools, public buildings, and homes were built using asbestos.
+Teachers, administrators, other employees, students, and residents in these buildings risk exposure.
+As the structures age, the chance of developing mesothelioma cancer increases.
+This risk is compounded by Illinois’ history of using asbestos in shipbuilding, manufacturing, and construction.

 Illinois Businesses and Buildings with Asbestos: